invertase/react-native-firebase/docs/index.md

 #### Generating Android credentials

 On the Firebase console, add a new Android application and enter your projects details.
-The "Android package name" must match your local projects package name which can be found inside of the `manifest` tag within the `/android/app/src/main/AndroidManifest.xml` file within your project.
+The "Android package name" must match your local projects package name which can be found inside of the `namespace` field in `/android/app/build.gradle`, or in the `manifest` tag within the `/android/app/src/main/AndroidManifest.xml` file within your project for projects using android gradle plugin v7 and below

 > The debug signing certificate is optional to use Firebase with your app, but is required for Dynamic Links, Invites and Phone Authentication.
 > To generate a certificate run `cd android && ./gradlew signingReport`.
 This generates two variant keys.